 Document control terminology

-In addition to what we’ve already covered in this guide, document control contains a number of key terms that are important to know and distinguish, which we list and define below.
+In addition to what we’ve already covered in this guide, document control contains certain a number of key industry terms that are important to know and distinguish, which we list and define below.

 Document control vs. document management: Some companies use the term “document management” instead of “document control”.
 Yes, these terms are very closely related.
 Think of “document management” as the system and process of managing and maintaining documentation.
 Think of “document control” as the means by which you generate, review, approve, and maintain revision history of the documentation.